qiboteam/qibotn/doc/source/getting-started/quickstart.rst

 **expectation_enabled:** This option is set *True* while calculating expecation value of the circuit.
 Observable whose expectation value is to be calculated is passed as a string in the dict format as {"pauli_string_pattern": "observable"}.
 When the option is set *False*, the dense vector state of the circuit is calculated.

+***Note:*** Note that either MPS_enabled or expectation_enabled must be set to *True* to be able to perform any useful calulations with the QuimbBackend.
+Thus, it is compulsary to set one of them to true according to whether the user wants to calculate the dense vector or expectation value.

 Basic example
 """""""""""""